 No, the English Department does not offer a graduate program in creative writing.
-However, the School of Continuing Studies offers a part-time Master's in Creative Writing.
+However, the School of Professional Studies offers a part-time Master's in Creative Writing.

 - Do you have a part-time and/or correspondence Master's degree program?

 Our graduate degree programs require full-time enrollment and residency.
-The School of Continuing Studies offers part-time Master's programs in Literature, in Creative Writing, and in Liberal Studies.
+The School of Professional Studies offers part-time Master's programs in Literature, in Creative Writing, and in Liberal Studies.

 - When should I visit campus?